 Applicability of Section 194R

-If any resident individual receives any gift, perks, incentive, or any other monetary or non-monetary benefit from a business or profession in cash, kind, or partially in cash and kind, and the value of such benefits or perquisites in monetary term exceeds INR 20,000 during the financial year to one beneficiary then this section is applicable to you.
+If any resident individual receives any gift, perks, incentive, or any other monetary or non-monetary benefit from a business or profession in cash, kind, or partially in cash and kind, and the value of such benefits or perquisites in monetary term exceeds INR 20,000 during the financial year to one beneficiary then this section applies to you.

 Who shall deduct TDS u/s 194R?